 This is a WordPress feature that automatically saves changes made to either a post, a page, or any custom post type on the WordPress editor.
 This feature ensures you don’t lose your work in the case of power failure, internet disruption, or other interruptions.
 It saves your posts or page as a draft at different intervals such that in the case of a loss of internet connection or power outage, you do not lose your work.

 To see your saved posts or page, for Posts, Click Posts >> All Posts >> Draft.

 To see your saved draft for pages, Click Page >> All Pages >> Draft.

 WordPress Administrative Terms

 The admin area of a WordPress site represents the administrative panel of the site.
 It is the control panel of WordPress where all the major changes to WordPress can be made.
-It is the technical area that is only accessible to the users with administrative privilege to the site.
+It is the technical area that is only accessible to the users with administrative privileges to the site.